In recognition of World Environment Day on June 5, we’ve been celebrating our environmental achievements, commitments and initiatives.

 Q. What drove Accenture’s progress in carbon reduction?
 What are the biggest challenges going forward?

 A. More than 80 percent of our environmental footprint consists of carbon emissions from air travel to see clients and from the use of electricity, so we address both of these head-on.
-To help reduce the amount of travel we do for work, we have invested in collaboration technology; staff locally where possible; and use our Global Delivery Network to provide clients with the right people when and where they need them.
+To help reduce the amount of travel we do for work, we have invested in collaboration technology; staff locally where possible; and use our Accenture Delivery Centers to provide clients with the right people when and where they need them.

 Q. Can you give some examples of other ways Accenture employees are contributing to sustainability efforts?